NetBrainAPI/NetBrain-REST-API-V8.0/REST APIs Documentation/Path Management/Path Calculation API.md

 ***Note:*** the sequence of steps must be followed if customer want to use Path Calculation API.

-# Step 1, Resolve device gateway.
+# Step 1 - Resolve device gateway
 =======================================================================================================================

 ## ***GET*** /V1/CMDB/Path/Gateways